 4 Elements of Self Defense When Deadly Force is Used

-In a self defense case involving the use of deadly force, the accused must establish all of the following factors:
+In order to prove that you were acting in self defense in cases involving the use of deadly force, the accused must establish all of the following factors:

 - You reasonably believed that you were in imminent danger of death or serious bodily injury